FtoonAbushaqra/SeqLink/ODE trajectories/README.md

 [[arxiv]](https://arxiv.org/abs/1907.03907)

 ## Updates and Modifications
-Modifications have been made to the original code to The modifications are marked with comments in the code (e.g., # Modified code).
+Modifications have been made to the original code by Futoon  Abushaqra

+The modifications are marked with comments in the code (e.g., # Modified code).

 These changes are in the follwoing files  [run_models, utils, ode_rnn, parse_data, likelihood_eval, encoder_decoder, base_model].

 <p align="center">